C# for Visual Studio Code

 Introduction

-Prerequisites
+Prerequisites & Installation

-Step 1: Install .NET SDK
+Installing .NET SDK

 The .NET SDK is a free, open-source development platform for building many different types of applications.
 It includes the C# compiler, the .NET runtime, and the ASP.NET Core runtime.

-- Download the .NET SDK installer from the official website.
+- Download the .NET SDK installer from the official website

-- Run the installer and follow the instructions.
+- Run the installer and follow the instructions

 dotnet --version

-Step 2: Install Visual Studio Code
+Installing Visual Studio Code

 Visual Studio Code is a free source code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control, syntax highlighting, intelligent code completion, snippets, and code refactoring.